ApprenticeAI/frapy/.github/ISSUE_TEMPLATE/feature_request.md

 ## Describe alternatives you've considered

 A clear and concise description of the alternative solutions you've considered.
-Be sure to explain why Scrapy's existing customizability isn't suitable for this feature.
+Be sure to explain why Frapy's existing customizability isn't suitable for this feature.

 ## Additional context